Nikxy/nikxy.dev/content/blog/auth-service/index.md

 </style>
 ![Service Diagram](diagram.png)
 {{< spacing 1rem >}}
+I'm in the procces of learning for the [{{< icon "link" >}}AWS Certified Developer - Associate](https://aws.amazon.com/certification/certified-developer-associate/), and for getting pratical knowledge I'm developing a few demo projects and I need auth in some of them.
 Instead of creating a seperate auth logic in each project I decided to create a simple serverless JWT auth service to use in all projects.
 I have deployed it on AWS cloud with lambda and dynamodb using a self-hosted Gogs and Jenkins CI/CD.